top of page

 As mentioned above, insects are a significant part of a chahoua’s diet and they should not be considered optional or “just every now and then” like many other New Caledonian species.
 Geckos under the age of 1 to 1.5 years will vigorously eat insects as they are undergoing the most rapid pace of maturation and change.
 Adult geckos will eat insects as well, but not with as much gusto, unless it is females during the breeding and egg laying season.
 Still, I generally offer insects to adult and subadult chahoua two to three times per week, alternating in between offerings of fruit diet.

-I recommend banded crickets vs. discoid or dubia roaches.
-While I know that roaches are easier to keep, over many years and hundreds of chahoua kept and bred in my collection, I’ve noticed that they tend to stop eating roaches around 25 grams of weight or so.
+I recommend banded crickets instead discoid or dubia roaches.
+While I know that roaches are easier to keep, over many years and hundreds of chahoua kept and bred in my collection, I’ve noticed that they tend to stop eating roaches around 25 grams of weight.
 Chahoua have a strong prey drive so they will often pounce at and bite a roach, but are more apt to spit it out.
 On the flip side, chahoua love crickets and will eat 10-15 of them in a single feeding depending on age and size.

 Other feeder insects like wax worms, mealworms, superworms and horn worms can be offered as treats, but crickets should be considered the staple insect option for chahoua.